storm-enroute/mecha/README.md

 The first Mecha command that you need to know about is `mecha-ls`.
 This command will print all the subprojects from the super-repo configuration in `repos.json`.
-If we run it for an emprt configuration file, we get:
+If we run it for an empty configuration file, we get:

     > mecha-ls
     [info] Superproject repositories:
     [success] Total time: 0 s, completed May 23, 2015 12:24:44 AM

 So, let's add some projects.
-Assume that one of your projects uses e.g. ScalaMeter for benchmarking another project.
+Assume that you have a project `examples-core-utils`, which contains core utilities.
-You would like to make changes to ScalaMeter nightly version, but you want to use them (and verify that your changes are correct) right away.
+You would like to make changes its nightly version, but you want to use them right away (to verify that your changes work).
-The solution is to include ScalaMeter to our super-repo config in `repos.json`:
+The solution is to include `examples-core-utils` to our super-repo config in `repos.json` (use your own fork for `origin` below):

     {
-      "scalameter": {
+      "examples-core-utils": {
-        "dir": "scalameter",
+        "dir": "examples-core-utils",
-        "origin": "git@github.com:scalameter/scalameter.git",
+        "origin": "git@github.com:storm-enroute/examples-core-utils.git",
-        "mirrors": ["git@github.com:storm-enroute/scalameter.git"]
+        "mirrors": []
       }
     }